lnemsick-simp/pupmod-simp-nfs/README.md

 Please refer to the [REFERENCE.md](./REFERENCE.md).

 ## Limitations

+- Manage rdma config file and package install?
+- Not managing pNFS service (nfs-blkmap.service).
+Will need to add service and svckill::ignore resources for it.

 SIMP Puppet modules are generally intended for use on Red Hat Enterprise Linux and compatible distributions, such as CentOS.
 Please see the [`metadata.json` file](./metadata.json)